KomeijiForce/ELECTRA-NRC/README.md

 # Non-Replacement Confidence (NRC)
 The official implementation for paper "Evaluate Confidence Instead of Perplexity for Commonsense Reasoning"

-NRC is a new ELECTRA-based metric for supervised and unsupervised commonsense reasoning, its properties (Equal Synonym Positiveness, Negative Sample Learning) enable it to be more consistent with the nature of commonsense reasoning.
-NRC achieves strong performances on unsupervised commonsense reasoning and can be used as a objective for tuning to achieve better supervised results.
+NRC is a novel metric for evaluating both supervised and unsupervised commonsense reasoning.
+It is based on the ELECTRA architecture and has unique properties such as Equal Synonym Positiveness and Negative Sample Learning, which align it more closely with the nature of commonsense reasoning.

+Thanks to these properties, NRC has shown impressive performance in evaluating unsupervised commonsense reasoning.
+Moreover, it can also serve as an objective for tuning models to achieve better results in supervised settings.

+Overall, NRC offers a promising new approach to measuring and improving commonsense reasoning in natural language processing.
+Its innovative design and strong performance make it a valuable tool for researchers and practitioners alike.

 ![image](https://github.com/KomeijiForce/ELECTRA-NRC/blob/main/instance.png)